yshuman1/healthtensor.github.io/_posts/careers/2017-09-27-clinician.md

 layout: career
 title: Clinical Director
 excerpt_title: Clinical Director
-subtitle: We're looking for a tech-savvy physician to join our team either part or full-time.
-If the fit is right, there is an opportunity for you to come on as a founding employee and Chief Medical Officer.
+subtitle: We're looking for a tech-savvy physician to join our team either part- or full-time.
+If the fit is right, there is an opportunity for you to join as a founding employee and Chief Medical Officer.
 btn_text: Learn more
 date: 2017-09-27 12:45:00 -0700
 categories: careers